roeltimmerman/Airbnb-Valentines-Day/README.md

 # How far can you go for love on Airbnb? - The effect of Valentine's Day on Airbnb listings

 Welcome to our research project!
-This research project is part of the [Data Preparation and Workflow Management (dPrep)](https://dprep.hannesdatta.com/) course at Tilburg University.
-The research aims to answer the following research question:
+This research aims to answer the following research question:

 **What is the effect of Valentine's Day on Airbnb listings in Europe?**